-Each family that checks into the House has a private guest room with a private bath, phone with voice mail, and TV.
-Wheelchair Accessible rooms are also available.
-In addition, the House is equipped with three computers with internet, WiFi, fitness center, four different playrooms, 5-station kitchen, library, media room, and outside playgrounds.
-Every evening volunteer meal groups provide a hot meal, and breakfast is provided on weekends.
+Each family that checks into the House has a private guest room with a private bathroom, phone with voice mail, and TV.
+Ten wheelchair-accessible rooms are also available.
+All guest rooms have wifi, and common areas include 5 computers with free access to the internet.
+The House provides washers and dryers, a fitness center, four different playrooms, multiple kitchens for families who wish to prepare their own meals, a movie theater, and an outdoor playground.
+Every evening a hot meal is served by a volunteer group and on weekends, breakfast is provided.

 How is the House operated?

-The Ronald McDonald House of Delaware is an independent, community supported, 501(c)3 not-for-profit organization.
-A 30- member Board of Directors governs the Ronald McDonald House of Delaware.
-This Board is responsible for policy making, governance and financial oversight.
+The Ronald McDonald House of Delaware is an independent, community-supported, 501(c) 3 not-for-profit organization.
+A 24- member Board of Directors governs the Ronald McDonald House of Delaware.
+This Board is responsible for policymaking, governance and financial oversight.
 The Board is comprised of community, medical, and McDonald’s representatives.
-The Board hires the President and CEO, who manages ongoing operations including staffing, public relations, strategic planning and fund raising.
-In addition to the small staff of 13, we have more than 415 volunteers who cover daily and weekly shifts at the House.
-Volunteer also provide help during our major fundraising events.
+The Board hires the President and CEO, who manages ongoing operations including staffing, public relations, strategic planning and fundraising.
+In addition to the full-time staff of 15, 2 part-time staff, and weekend staff, we have more than 430 volunteers who cover daily and weekly shifts at the House and help with fundraising events.

 How much does it cost a family to stay at the Ronald McDonald House of Delaware?